prismicio/prismic-client/IDEAS.md

     { field: 'document.last_publication_date', order: 'desc' },
     'first_publication_date desc',
   ],
+  // Total limit.
+If multiple network requests are made to get all documents in
+  // this method, it would stop once it reached 100 documents, even if there are
+  // more to fetch.
+  limit: 100,
 })
 // the `q` REST API parameter effectively will contain:
 //   prismic.predicates.at('document.type', 'blog_post')